mjpitz/mcp-rfc/README.md

 - Fetch RFC documents by number
 - Search for RFCs by keyword
-- Get a list of the latest published RFCs
 - Extract specific sections from RFC documents
 - Parse both HTML and TXT format RFCs
 - Caching for better performance